What is a basketball cut?

 The cutting players will also move in a pattern that forms somewhat of an X on the court as well.

-The diagram below showcases a basic example of the scissors cut action.
+The diagram below showcases a basic example of scissors cut action.

 For the basic setup: 1 and 2 are located in the right and left slots respectively; 3 occupies the right side wing area; 4 fills the high post area.